At St John’s, we believe that we should share what we have through a programme of external giving throughout the year.

 Tithing from the PCC Funds

-Earlier in 2017 it was agreed by the vicar, church wardens and PCC that St John’s church would continue with tithing and the PCC agreed to providing an amount to support a number of charities.
-At the PCC meeting on June 6th, the first donations, recommended to the PCC by the External Giving Team, were agreed for 2017 and St John’s donated the following amounts:
+As in 2017 it has been agreed by the vicar, church wardens and PCC that St John’s church will continue with tithing in 2018 and the PCC agreed to providing an amount to support a number of charities.
+At the PCC meeting on February 26th, these donations, recommended to the PCC by the External Giving Team, were agreed for 2018 and St John’s donated the following amounts:

 - £1000 to the parish of Awaso, our Ghana Link,